vaadin/npm-addon-template/README.md

-# AXA Input Text
+# Add-on starter for a Lit based web component integration

-Vaadin Java integration of `@axa-ch/input-text`.
+This is an example project for creating a Java wrapper for an existing Lit component that is available in npm.

-When creating a starter project from vaadin.com/start, a "npm module name" should be specified to create a Java component for it.
-If "npm module name" is left empty, a Java component is created for Lit based `axa-input-text` component.
+The example code integrates `@axa-ch/input-text`.

-Alternatively, using [this Lit-based project template](https://github.com/vaadin/addon-starter-lit-flow), you can make a self-contained Vaadin-addon (i.e. without npm package).
+Alternatively, using [this Lit-based project template](https://github.com/vaadin/addon-starter-lit-flow), you can make a self-contained Vaadin-addon (i.e. without npm package, but Lit code integrated to the add-on).
-If you wish to create a composite Vaadin add-on from existing Java components, look at [the add-on starter template](https://github.com/vaadin/addon-starter-flow) instead.
+If you wish to create a composite Vaadin add-on from existing Java components or to for example wrap non-npm JS component, look at the minimalistic [the add-on starter template](https://github.com/vaadin/addon-starter-flow) instead.

 ## Development instructions